-The Design Awards jury shall be comprised of a panel of architects from AIANJ chapter.
+The Design Awards jury shall be comprised of a panel of architects from an AIA chapter to be announced.
 The jury shall review projects based on the program outline, criteria, and rules as described herein.
 By entering, each entrant accepts and agrees to be bound by these official rules and the decisions of the judges.
 Any dispute regarding these rules or awards will be resolved by the jury and the executive committee of the AIA Westchester + Hudson Valley, and their decision shall be final.

 Entries should be submitted in one of the following categories, each of which includes both new construction projects and additions or renovations.
 Categories are intended to be inclusive.
 If you feel your submission does not fit into a category, please proceed with your submission and the committee members and/or jury members will place your entry in a category.
 The number of awards granted shall be at the sole discretion of the jury.
 Additionally, based on their review of the submissions, the jury may decide that awards not be granted in every category.